jfioasd/Flip/README.md

      When IP goes over the left bound, execution is terminated, and 3 is printed.
 ```

+---

-If you want to add the behavior of rebounding to your code, you have 3 options:
+If you want to add the behavior of rebounding to your code, you have 4 options:

 * `|`: Directly rebound the IP, like I've described above.
 * `:`: Only rebound if TOS is nonzero (pops TOS).
+* `$`: Rebound if TOS is nonzero (does not pop TOS).
 * `&`: A kind of `repeat` loop: Decrement the accumulator, and rebound if `acc > 0`.

 Like Backhand, you can `)` to increment the step of the IP, and `(` to decrement the step of the IP.